NIVeriStandAdd-Ons/Reset-VeriStand-as-Startup-Workspace-Tool/README.md

 ## Reset VeriStand as Startup Workspace Tool ##

 This workspace tool automates the process of resetting the VeriStand RT EXE as startup on a Real-Time target after connecting to that target from a LabVIEW project.
-This replaces the need to "re-install" the VeriStand engine from MAX.
+This replaces the need to "re-install" the VeriStand engine from MAX or manually change and replace the .ini or .conf file.

 ### LabVIEW Version ###